csbg/Hands-on-Biomedical-Data/setup_PersonalLaptops.md

 download.file("https://github.com/csbg/Hands-on-Biomedical-Data/raw/main/data/gmap.RDS", "gmap.RDS")
 ```

 Next, make sure that the files are successfully downloaded: The function `stopifnot()` throws and error if the boolean statement is not correct (in which case you do not have the correct files).
 The package `tools` should be installed already.
 The function `md5sum()` from `tools` calculates a hash (combination of digits and letters) that summarizes the file.

-The hashes below are the right ones, so if the code runs through without errors then you have the right files.
+The hashes below are the correct ones, so if the code runs through without errors then you have the right files.

 ```R
 require(tools)